About the Artist

 I was born in Chicago and live in Portland Oregon in the beautiful Pacific Northwest.
-I have always liked photographing since my first camera, a cheap plastic film camera with light leaks.
-I became a more serious photographer while in college with a much better 35mm camera and my basement darkroom, and have continued to pursue photography as a passion into the digital age.
-After some years of indecision, I completed a PhD in organizational psychology and then worked as a social scientist trying to understand how human nature plays out in social systems and applying these lessons to organizations and their effectiveness.
-The symbiotic relationship between people and their social and physical environments is a theme in my work.
+I have been drawn to photography since my first cheap plastic film camera with one button, no settings, and occasional light leaks.
+This was in the days when kids were gifted a free toy camera when their parents opened a kiddy savings account at the local savings and loan.
+I took many pictures (lost unfortunately) of family vacations and relatives.
+In college I became a more serious photographer with my 35mm film camera and my basement darkroom.
+Through ups and downs I stuck with photography as a passion rather than profession into the digital age.
+Meanwhile I completed a PhD in organizational psychology and then worked as a social scientist and project manager to improve organizations especially non-profits in education, social services, and criminal justice.
+My background as a psychologist translates into a strong interest in human nature and behavior The symbiotic relationship between people and their social and physical environments is a theme of my photography.

 Jim Kushman.